Manchester United news: VAR aids Red Devils as Mata scores penalty against Reading after lengthy delay | Goal.com

 The Belgian got in behind the Royals defence to latch onto Sanchez's pass and rounded the goalkeeper before slotting into an empty net from a tight angle.

-They will be pleased to have been involved in a goal as they look to make a claim for a regular starting berth, with Marcus Rashford, Anthony Martial and Jesse Lingard featuring regularly under the Norwegian.
+The pair will be pleased to have been involved in a goal as they both look to make a claim for a regular starting berth, with Marcus Rashford, Anthony Martial and Jesse Lingard featuring regularly under the Norwegian.

 Lukaku had been on compassionate leave for Solskjaer's first two games, while Sanchez has recently recovered from injury.